 There are some possibilities for re-combining some of the exercises with other lessons.
-Internet access will be required for completion of the exercises on ordering online prints, sharing by e-mail, and creating an Online Album.
+Internet access will be required for completion of the exercises on ordering online prints, sharing by e-mail, and working with Mobile Albums and Adobe Revel.
 The online album project could be treated with the other creative projects in Lesson 9.
 Printing exercises could be linked to the section on color management in Lesson 5.